 Ukraine is in the process of reforming its food safety system to incorporate international practices and to simplify production and trade in agricultural and food products.
-Similar to other countries, Ukrainian regulations are designed to ensure safety, wholesomeness, and select quality aspects of foodstuff of animal and plant origin.
+Like other countries, Ukrainian regulations are designed to ensure safety, wholesomeness, and select quality aspects of foodstuff of animal and plant origin.
 In addition, the regulations seek to protect animal health and prevent the introduction of foreign animal diseases, quarantine pests, and microorganisms.

-Ukraine has been a WTO member since 2008.
-It is also a party to the three sister organizations (i.e., the Codex Alimentarius Commission (CODEX), International Plant Protection Convention (IPPC), and World Organization for Animal Health (OIE)) and recognizes its obligations to those international bodies.
+Ukraine joined the World Trade Organization (WTO) in 2008.
+It is also a party to the three sister organizations (i.e., the Codex Alimentarius Commission (CODEX), International Plant Protection Convention (IPPC), and World Organization for Animal Health (OIE)).
 However, the role of the national CODEX office in the domestic regulatory processes is very limited.

 In 2014, the modernization of the Ukrainian safety system was altered by the signing of the Deep and Comprehensive Free Trade Area agreement (DCFTA) with the European Union (EU).
 Under DCFTA, Ukraine committed to an ambitious legislation-approximation program (in Ukrainian), which will bring many Ukrainian practices in compliance with EU requirements.
 Adoption of the EU-like norms is often viewed as a market-opening tool for both the EU-area and non-EU countries that accept EU safety approaches.
+Although regulatory changes slowed down after the war start, Ukraine's candidacy for EU status adopted on June 23, 2022, which may lead to quicker adoption of EU regulatory practices.

 Ukraine's obligations to the WTO and to the EU under the DCFTA shape the food and agricultural products trade environment.
-Although Ukrainian law emphasizes the priority of international laws, the majority of recent regulations are based on relevant EU directives.
+Although Ukrainian law emphasizes the priority of international trade rules, most recent regulations are based on relevant EU directives.
 In recent years, the major changes were introduced in the following fundamental laws: the Law on the Main Principle and Safety Requirements for Food Products, the Law On Veterinary Medicine, the Law On the Main Principles and Requirements for Food Product Safety and Quality, the Law On Food Safety Control and Enforcement, the Labeling Law, and the Feed Safety Law.
 As a result, the responsibility for food safety was transferred from governmental authorities to market operators - producers, processors, or importers of food and agricultural products.
 Ukrainian governmental authorities maintained only control and supervisory functions.